Cray-HPE/docs-csm/operations/iuf/IUF.md

 1. The IUF [Initial Install](workflows/initial_install.md) workflow is used in either of the following scenarios:
    - An initial install of the system is being performed, including CSM and non-CSM products
-   - An initial install or upgrade is being performed **with non-CSM product content only**.
+   - An initial install or upgrade is being performed **with non-CSM products only**.
 In this scenario, the first step ("Perform an install of CSM") is skipped and all other steps are performed.
-1. The IUF [Upgrade](workflows/upgrade.md) workflow is used when an upgrade is being performed **with CSM and non-CSM product content**
+1. The IUF [Upgrade](workflows/upgrade.md) workflow is used when an upgrade is being performed **with CSM and non-CSM products**

 ## Activities